 Results are based solely on students' demonstrated achievement in the examinations.
 Work undertaken before an examination is not assessed.
-Results are reported as a mark and grade of A-E.The New Queensland Certificate of Education (QCE)
+Results are reported as a mark and grade of A-E.

-THE QUEENSLAND CERTIFICATE OF EDUCATION (QCE) SENIOR SUBJECT OFFERINGS AND PRE-REQUISITES
+THE NEW QUEENSLAND CERTIFICATE OF EDUCATION (QCE) SUBJECT OFFERINGS AND PRE-REQUISITES - YEAR 11